raghalink/Retail_Analytics_Engineering_Pipeline/README.md

 ## 🔧 Future Improvements

+* Expand dbt coverage to fully productionize transformations currently implemented as database views
 * Add dbt tests (uniqueness, relationships)
-* Deploy dbt to a scheduler like Airflow
+* Deploy dbt using a scheduler such as Airflow
-* Add incremental models for larger datasets
+* Introduce incremental models for larger-scale datasets

 ---